Stahl-Lab-MSSM/coloc2/README.md

 # coloc2

-the coloc2_allchr.R script sources the file with all functions here: functions_coloc_likelihood_summary_integrated.R
+file with all functions here: functions_coloc_likelihood_summary_integrated.R

-commands to run coloc2 for one tissue/trait combination:
+commands to run coloc2 for one tissue/trait combination

 format the GWAS summary statistics file: